-To fulfill the Computer Literacy Requirement, students must pass the Computer Literacy Examination, which is administered on both the St. Croix and St. Thomas campuses.
+To fulfill the Computer Literacy Requirement, students must pass the Computer Literacy Examination, which is administered on both the Albert A. Sheen campus on St. Croix and the St. Thomas campus.
 Incoming students will take the examination as part of their Orientation schedule.
 All other students should contact the School of Business to obtain additional dates and register for the examination.
 Students may choose to enroll in CSC 111 or CIS 021 to prepare for the examination; however, enrollment in these courses is not required to take the examination and completion of these courses does not fulfill the Computer Literacy Requirement.